 “What, we need to be Italian to get in?”
 Hess rebuffed the comely ragazza who had asked where we were from, as she collected our cover charge for Discoteca Radio Londra in (literally in — it’s a cave in an ancient pile of amphora shards) Rome’s hip Monte Testaccio.
 This being my first time back in town as anything other than a clueless youngster, as I considered how soave “Come, dobbiamo essere italiani per entrare?” had sounded in my friend’s immaculate Italian, I got a fresh glimpse of the language’s, shall we say, broader potential.

 The entirety of Hess’s duties as summer intern at the American Embassy to the Vatican consisted of keeping staff entertained, and each morning scouring a few dozen international papers (that’s what we used back then) for news relating to the Holy See, which he dutifully clipped and glue-sticked to folio-sized briefing sheets for his boss’s boss’s boss, the ambassador.
 So Hess had a lot of free time.
-Similarly, the orchestra and technical staff for the production of Le Nozze di Figaro for which I was in town to sing the role of the curmudgeonly Dottore Bartolo, was union.
+Similarly, the orchestra and technical staff for the production of Le Nozze di Figaro for which I was in town to sing the role of the curmudgeonly Dottore Bartolo, were union.
 Italian union.
 So I had a lot of free time.

 Together, the two of us — well, the three of us, counting his Vespa PX 125, which we certainly must — spent that free time very well.
 We sat hillside in the the Parco del Colle Oppio for an al fresco screening of I Soliti Sospetti, on a giant screen dwarfed by the Colosseum looming behind it just across the street, back before Agent Kujan and the rest of us learned the truth about Keyser Söze.
 We lept heavenward in a spontaneous rapture when the fountains of the Gianicolo fired up for the morning as we basked, after a night on the town, in dawn’s first beams over the Eternal City, Hess shouting, “R-r-r-r-r-oma, ti aaaaaamoooooo!”
 We expended considerable effort, and Lire not-a-few, in our self-appointed roles as municipal gelato inspectors.

 My enterprising friend had stockpiled some Dolce & Gabbana Pour Homme samples, which we sprinkled so liberally that even a couple of decades later, the smell always takes me back to Rome.
-Thus properly seasoned, we conspired (Hess playing Cyrano to supplement my much-weaker Italian) in coaxing the attention of Valentina, a lovely violinist in the opera orchestra, in my direction, and with moderate success.
+Thus properly seasoned, we conspired (Hess playing Cyrano to supplement my much-weaker Italian) in coaxing in my direction the attention of Valentina, a lovely violinist in the opera orchestra, and with moderate success.
 Both the apex and the nadir of this joint venture were signaled by Hess’s hardy, Armenian-gutted guffaw that boomed from his nearby hideout when he heard me respond to the incomprehensible, decibellissimo ragings of Valentina’s boyfriend (a boyfriend?!) with a nonplussed, “Parliamo come gentiluomini.” (“Like gentlemen we speaking will.”)